The Stoic Personality: How to be Tough And Resilient In Adversity

-Stoic philosophy offers a powerful set of tools for developing a tough, resilient, and stoic personality in the face of adversity, especially in the modern age.
+Stoicism offers a powerful set of tools for developing mental toughness, stoic personality and inner resilience in the face of adversity.

 My Stoic Personality Journey

-His death sort of steeled me up in a positive way, that I felt the pain of his departure and it made me know the reality of life.
-If I can lose my dad, then there is actually nothing to hold too dear in life.
+His death sort of steeled me up in a positive way.
+The pain of his departure made me know the reality of life.
+If I can lose my dad, then there is nothing to hold too dear in life.

 I approach every situation with this mindset – you win some, you lose some.
 Strive for the star, but if your strength exhausts on the moon, then you don’t have to sulk all day.